The Ultimate Guide to Nail Adhesives

 Wear time: 2 days

-The only limitation is that they don’t last as long as other types of adhesives, usually holding for about 2 days.
-It’s also important to note that the quality of adhesive tabs can vary significantly between brands.
-High-quality tabs can keep your nails in place for several days, while cheaper ones may start lifting or falling off within just a few hours.
+The only limitation is that they don't last as long as other adhesives, usually holding for about 2 days.
+The quality of adhesive tabs can vary significantly between brands — high-quality tabs can keep your nails in place for several days, while cheaper ones may start lifting within a few hours.

 2. UV Adhesive Tabs